Contact Us

 Strategic Partnerships

-Compliance in Italy: Navigating the New Cloud Italy Strategy
+Compliance in Italy: Navigating the Cloud Italy Strategy

-As the world becomes increasingly digital, governments around the world are taking measures to ensure the safety and security of their citizens' data.
+As the world becomes increasingly digital, governments globally have taken measures to ensure the safety and security of their citizens' data.

-One such example is the recent Cloud Italy Strategy, initiated by the Italian Agency for National Cybersecurity (ACN) which outlines specific compliance requirements for cloud service providers serving the Italian public sector.
+One such example is the Cloud Italy Strategy, initiated by the Italian Agency for National Cybersecurity (ACN), which outlines specific compliance requirements for cloud service providers serving the Italian public sector.

 Cloud Italy Strategy Data and Service Classifications

-If you’re a cloud service provider that services (or potentially would seek to service) the Italian public sector, you will need to have to meet the requirements of this ACN Cloud Italy Strategy.
+If you’re a cloud service provider that currently services or would potentially seek to service the Italian public sector, you will need to meet the requirements of this ACN Cloud Italy Strategy.

 From what we know, there are three classifications of data and services within the Cloud Italy Strategy: